 Geothermal heat pumps are favored as they use renewable energy.
 Geothermal systems achieve heating and cooling requirements by circulating hot and cold water in the pipes underground.

-The water in the pipes has refrigerant that helps in absorbing heat from the ground in winters.
+The water in the pipes has refrigerant that helps in absorbing heat from the ground in winter.
 It is easier to absorb heat underground as the temperature is 50 to 60 degrees below ground.

 Geothermal heat pumps are very efficient and great for delivering desired temperatures.
 The annual energy costs are far lower than other HVAC systems.
 But setting up a geothermal system is quite expensive.